 Kim Bradshaw - Chair

 Kim Bradshaw has worked in the Health Arena for 25 years both in Australia and the UK.
 Her management experience covers both Public and Private Health.
-From a career commencing as a nurse, she then moved into management and is now the Health Services Manager of the Queanbeyan Health Service.
+From a career commencing as a nurse, she then moved into management and is now the CEO of Calvary Bruce Private Hospital.
 Kim has a passion for ensuring health care is delivered to all people at a high standard and brings this drive and enthusiasm to the RMH Canberra Board, to partner with the staff and families to ensure we care for the families we look after, to the very best of our ability.